-Establishment of Lists:
+Establishment of Lists

-5.21 In 1993, Ferdinand Nahimana participated in a meeting in Nyamirambo, Kigali, where the Interahamwe prepared lists with names of Tutsis to be killed.

-- 5.22 From January to July 1994, RTLM broadcast lists of people identified as "the enemy."
-From 7 April to late July, military and militiamen massacred members of the Tutsi population and moderate Hutus by means of pre-established lists and names broadcast on RTLM. - 5.23 From April 1994, Ferdinand Nahimana, participated in secret meetings organized by the Interahamwe in the office of Andre Ntagerura, Minister of Transport.
+- 5.19 Having identified the Tutsis as the main enemy and the members of the opposition as their accomplices, civilian authorities, political figures and militiamen established lists of people to be executed.
+In 1993, at the instigation of Jean-Bosco Barayagwiza, the bourgmestres and conseillers de secteur in Gisenyi préfecture drew up lists bearing the names of Tutsis and moderate Hutus to be eliminated. - 5.20 From January and July 1994, RTLM broadcast lists of people identified as the enemy.
+From 7 April to late July, military and militiamen massacred members of the Tutsi population and moderate Hutus by means of pre-established lists and names broadcast on RTLM, among other things.

-Precursors Revealing A Deliberate Course Of Action:
+Precursors Revealing A Deliberate Course of Action

-- 5.24 The political and ethnic violence of the early 1990s was characterized by the use of the elements of the strategy which achieved its finality in the genocide of April 1994.
+- 5.21 The political and ethnic violence of the early 1990s was characterized by the use of the elements of the strategy which achieved its finality in the genocide of April 1994.
 The massacres of the Tutsi minority at that time, including those in Kibilira (1990), in Bagogwe (1991), and those of Bugesera (1992), were instigated, facilitated and organized by civilian and military authorities.
-On each occasion, a campaign of incitement of ethnic violence, conducted by local authorities, was followed by massacres of the Tutsi minority, perpetrated by groups of militiamen and civilians, armed and assisted by the same authorities and by certain military personnel.
-On each occasion, these crimes remained unpunished and the authorities implicated were generally not taken to task. - 5.25 As Director of ORINFOR and University professor, Ferdinand Nahimana persecuted Tutsis working under his authority, because of their ethnicity.
-Most of them lost their jobs. - 5.26 In 1992, Ferdinand Nahimana, as Director of ORINFOR with responsibility over Radio Rwanda, ordered the broadcast of a press statement which incited the population against the Tutsis in Bugesera.
-As a result, a large number of Tutsis were killed.
-With pressure from moderate members of government, Ferdinand Nahimana was dismissed from the post of Director of ORINFOR.
+On each occasion, a campaign of incitement to ethnic violence, conducted by local authorities, was followed by massacres of the Tutsi minority, perpetrated by groups of militiamen and civilians, armed and assisted by the same authorities and by certain military personnel.
+On each occasion, these crimes remained unpunished and the authorities implicated were generally not taken to task. - 5.22 In 1991, Jean-Bosco Barayagwiza, in collaboration with Hassan Ngeze and others, planned the killings of the Bagogwe Tutsis in Mutura commune, Gisenyi préfecture, and in Bugesera.
+They distributed weapons and money to the